KinKinoV/cloudfresh-test-task/python_infra/README.md

 # Creating env file with secret key for the app
 echo "SECRET_KEY = '$(python -c 'import secrets; print(secrets.token_hex())')'" > instance/config.py
 ```
-7. Now you can deactivate virtual envieonment.
+7. Now you can deactivate virtual environment.
 Next step is to create service for the flaskExample app.
 To do this you need:
     - Execute `sudo nano /etc/systemd/system/flaskExample.service`.
 This will create `.service` file and open it in editor.
     - Paste the code from [example.service](/python_infra/example.service) file into yours while changing what is different for you
     - Execute these commands: